By Daniel Bernzweig

-Bottles that are most desirable are early American pieces from the 1700’s into the early 1900’s.
+Bottles that are the most desirable are early American pieces from the 1700s into the early 1900s.
 This is because of the history behind these souvenirs and the fact that they were hand-made.
 As mass transportation systems become popular, such as the invention of the steamboat in 1807, a need evolved for durable containers.
-Hence, the creation of countless bottles for beverages, food, medicine, poisons, cosmetics and inkwells.
-The neat thing about locating a productive bottle site is that where there is one to be find there are usually many more waiting to be uncovered.
+Hence, the creation of countless bottles for beverages, food, medicine, poisons, cosmetics, and inkwells.
+The neat thing about locating a productive bottle site is that where there is one to be found, there are usually many more waiting to be uncovered.
 So, when one bottle turns up, you can be confident that others are nearby.

 Where can you Find Old Bottles?

 Most bottles are found in places that are associated with finding old glass.
 This includes former trash dumps, old privies (or outhouses), construction sites, and waterfront areas.
 Any area that served as a dump site for a long period of time is a bottle digger's paradise.
 Long-past American generations disposed of their garbage in their own backyard, the privy pit, or town dump.
 You can research these types of locations on the internet, at the library, or by reviewing old city maps.
 There are also several speakeasies from the Prohibition era (1919 to 1933), which are being discovered by bottle diggers; many are hidden in remote areas on the outskirts of town.
 Aside from old bottles, speakeasy sites offer a good chance to recover coins and jewelry.
 You will need a metal detector to help locate old dump areas.
 A metal detector will pick up rusty metal remnants such as barrel hoops, old farm equipment, tin cans, and lids.

 The Hobby of Bottle Digging and Collecting